 Although some children read at four or five years and may be able to tell time, understand the calendar or add and subtract, it is not the practice of the Montessori Academy to push children into academic activity.
 Pre-school children can and do absorb many difficult concepts if they meet them in concrete form at an early age when they enjoy manipulating material.
 But each child has his/her own sensitive periods, and his/her own timetable for development.

-We also offer Spanish via formal lessons and intergration throughout the day.
+We also offer Spanish via lessons once a week.
 We also offer music classes with professionals in these areas.

 Check us Out